Nesterov's Accelerated Jacobi-Type Methods for Large-scale Symmetric Positive Semidefinite Linear Systems: Numerical experiments

 \section{Numerical experiments}

-In this section, we conduct numerical experiments to verify the efficiency and scalability of the proposed algorithm, i.e., Algorithm \ref{alg-jacobi} with an adaptive restarting strategy.
-The outline and main goals of our numerical experiments are summarized as follows: \begin{enumerate} \item We first construct a set of simple strictly diagonal dominant SPD systems for which the classical Jacobi and weighted Jacobi methods are both guaranteed to be convergent.
-The purpose of this set of numerical tests is to show that our proposed algorithm outperforms the classical Jacobi-type methods. \item Next, in order to evaluate the performance on SPSD systems, we consider the Laplacian systems with underlying graph obtain from real applications.
+In this section, we conduct numerical experiments to verify the efficiency and scalability of the proposed algorithms.
+The outline and main goals of our numerical experiments are summarized as follows: \begin{enumerate} \item We first construct a set of simple strictly diagonal dominant systems for which the classical Jacobi and weighted Jacobi methods are both guaranteed to be convergent.
+The purpose of this set of numerical tests is to show that our proposed algorithms outperform the classical Jacobi-type methods. \item Next, in order to evaluate the performance on SPSD systems, we consider the Laplacian systems with underlying graph obtain from real applications.
 We compare the proposed algorithm against the CG method and the preconditioned CG method with a simple diagonal preconditioner.
-Since the (preconditioned) CG method is recognized as one of the most efficient iterative methods, our goal is to show that the proposed method has competitive practical performance. \item We repeat the above tests on some SPD systems with real data sets in order to evaluate the performance of the proposed algorithm on SPD systems. \item Finally, we implement our algorithm on a parallel/distributed platform to evaluate the scalability of the algorithm that is beneficial from parallel and distributed computing. \end{enumerate}
+Since the (preconditioned) CG method is recognized as one of the most efficient iterative methods, our goal is to show that the proposed method has competitive practical performance. \item We repeat the above tests on some {symmetric positive definite} systems with real data sets in order to evaluate the performance of the proposed algorithm on {symmetric positive definite} systems. \item Finally, we implement our algorithm on a parallel/distributed platform to evaluate the scalability of the algorithm that is beneficial from parallel and distributed computing. \end{enumerate}

 In our experiment, we only test Algorithm \ref{alg-jacobi} with $J$ chosen as in \eqref{eq-J-diag}, since, based on our numerical experience, Algorithm \ref{alg-jacobi} with $J$ chosen as in \eqref{eq-J-blkdiag} shares a similar performance as the former one.
-We terminate all the tested methods based on the value of the relative residue norm, i.e., $\frac{\norm{b - Qx^t}}{\norm{b}}$, where $x^t$ is the generated iterate at $t$-th iteration of an algorithm.
-In particular, we set the termination tolerance $\texttt{tol}$ to $10^{-4}$.
+We terminate all the tested methods based on the value of the relative {objective gap, i.e., $\frac{|f(x^t) - f^*|}{1 + |f^*|}$}, where $x^t$ is the generated iterate at $t$-th iteration of an algorithm.
+In particular, we set the termination tolerance $\texttt{tol}$ to {$10^{-10}$}.
 We also set the maximum number of iterations allowed, $\texttt{maxiter}$, to be $5000$.